heckler/home-assistant-config/README.md

 - <https://demo.home-assistant.io/>
 - Google Drive Backup/Restore add-on: https://github.com/sabeechen/hassio-google-drive-backup

 ## Notes on using Grafana to chart Home Assistant data

-*Note:* this no longer necessary since using InfluxDB and the Grafana add-on
+*Note:* this is no longer necessary since using InfluxDB and the Grafana add-on

 1. Stop the Home Assistant process and copy home-assistant_v2.db from /home/homeassistant/.homeassistant
 2. Use `DB Browser for SQL Lite` (slickrun keyword: sql-lite-browser) to open the database and export to an SQL file